 There are two types of downtime.
 Planned downtime is scheduled to implement upgrades and configuration changes.
 Unplanned downtime is unexpected, due to circumstances such as software defects, systemwide failures, and power outages.

 Even the mighty Google has reported 148 outages across 45 key services in the past year.
 BigQuery, a key service for both Google internal apps and customer apps, reported nine outages that totaled over 240 hours of downtime.
 That is only 97.2% availability.

-The root cause of most outages is usually self-inflicted and can be traced back to how development chose to deal with non-functional versus functional requirements.
+The root cause of most outages is usually self-inflicted and can be traced back to how development chose to deal with non-functional versus functional requirements in retro formats.
 While hardware and network connectivity do fail, it is a rare thing.
 Redundant systems can usually take over.

 A recent example of how not dealing with technical debt promptly is the Kaseya ransomware outage.
 Kayseya provides IT solutions including VSA, a unified remote monitoring, and management tool for handling networks and endpoints.
 In addition, the company provides compliance systems, service desks, and a professional services automation platform.
 As reported by KrebsonSecurity:

 On July 3, the REvil ransomware affiliate program began using a zero-day security hole (CVE-2021-30116) to deploy ransomware to hundreds of IT management companies running Kaseya’s remote management software — known as the Kaseya Virtual System Administrator (VSA).

 According to this entry for CVE-2021-30116, the security flaw that powers that Kaseya VSA zero-day was assigned a vulnerability number on April 2, 2021, indicating Kaseya had roughly three months to address the bug before it was exploited in the wild.